Consistent school attendance in the early grades improves children’s learning and achievement.

 - less likely to develop the social skills needed to persist in school.

-Attendance is actionable.
+Improving attendance is actionable.
 Schools and districts across the country have reduced chronic absence by:

 - focusing on recognizing good and improved attendance,